5 Undiscovered Natural Wonders of the U.S.

 Fort Kearny State Historical Park and a bridge at the Fort Kearny Recreation Area provide free public viewing of the cranes.
 As an added bonus while in the Great Plains, the prairie chicken mating dance is an unforgettable experience.

-Plan your trip: Visit Kearney | Visit Nebraska
+Plan your itinerary: Visit Kearney | Visit Nebraska

 4. The largest U.S. waterfall in a cave